 - Full port size results in a higher pressure

-- Relatively cheaper as compared to other full port options
+- Relatively cheaper compared to other full port options

 Cons of Two-piece Ball Valves